cytoscape/web-cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 ![](_static/images/Quick_Tour/quick_tour_5.png)

 ***NOTE: the **Run LLM Query** leverages commercially available LLMs and is therefore a paid feature.
-In order to use it, you must provide an API key linked to your OpenAI account so you can be billed based on usage***.
+In order to use it, you must provide an API key linked to your OpenAI account so you can be billed based on usage.
+The API key is stored locally in your browser's cache, encrypted and only trasmitted to OpenAI via secure hyper text transfer protocol (https)***.

 START HERE >>>>